jqwik-team/jqwik/docs/user-guide.md

 rerunFailuresWithSameSeed = true
 ```

-This type of configuration is preliminary and will be replaced by
+This type of configuration is preliminary and will likely be replaced by
 [JUnit 5's platform configuration](http://junit.org/junit5/docs/5.0.0/user-guide/#running-tests-config-params)
 mechanism soon.
 Moreover, there will probably be many more default parameters to change.